tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 author: tonym128
 comments: False
 date: 2023-08-20 10:22:41+00:00
-title: "It's Story Time, a Raspberry Pi journey of ML, publishing and podcasting"
+title: "its Story Time, a Raspberry Pi journey of ML, publishing and podcasting"
 layout: single
 excerpt: "Automating a daily short story podcast using AI generation, text-to-speech, and a Raspberry Pi."
 header: